cirosantilli/git-tutorial/index.md

 ##combos

-Add all nonhidden files in current dir:
+Add all non-hidden files in current directory:

     git add *

-Add all files in current dir, including hidden:
+Add all files in current directory, including hidden:

     git add `ls -A`